-- (7) The Clerk has remitted to the State of Florida General Revenue Fund the unexpended appropriations (state appropriations received in excess of the approved budgeted expenditures) within 45 days after the State fiscal year end of June 30, 2013.
-For subsequent years, the statutory requirement was changed to require remittance no later than January 2015, and each January 25 thereafter for the previous Clerk fiscal year. - (8) Formal budgetary integration is employed as a management control device during the year for the Clerk's General Fund and Special Revenue Funds.
+- (7) The Clerk must remit to the State of Florida General Revenue Fund the unexpended appropriations (state appropriations received in excess of the approved budgeted expenditures) no later than January 25, 2015 for the previous clerk fiscal year. - (8) Formal budgetary integration is employed as a management control device during the year for the Clerk's General Fund and Special Revenue Funds.
 Appropriations lapse at the close of the fiscal year. - (9) The budgets for the Clerk's General and Special Revenue Funds are adopted on a basis consistent with generally accepted accounting principles.